 Analyze brand sentiment for different regions and language

 The ability to analyze sentiment on a global level is one of the most significant benefits of using sentiment analysis tools.
 If your brand is building presence in various parts of the world, this involves many languages.
 Even if your company only does marketing, advertising and business communications in English – your customers may still prefer to express their opinions in other languages.

-And if you’re not building a global presence, research from the 2016 American Community Survey by the U.S. Census Bureau still shows that, for a large number of people over 5 years of age, the languages spoken at home are diverse and numerable:
+And if you’re not building a global presence, research from the 2016 American Community Survey by the U.S. Census Bureau still shows that, for numerous people over 5 years of age, the languages spoken at home are diverse and numerable:

-There are many other languages included in the survey – this is just a tiny excerpt.
+There are many other languages included in the survey – this is just a tiny sample.